-By all accounts, we have dodged “The Big Snow” of this 1949 Caldecott Award winning title, as spring descended on us March 21, 2016.
+By all accounts, this past winter we dodged “The Big Snow” of this 1949 Caldecott Award winning title.

 Urbanization can sometimes lead us further from a view of nature and the life lessons it imparts, as the seasons cycle through their sequences.

 But, thank goodness, young readers have Berta and Elmer Hader’s book, written and illustrated to allow young readers a front row seat, urban or rural, at the prep done by animals for the advent of winter, and with it…the first big snow.